sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/pep.md

 ## Creating the Personal Eventing Service

 First you have to create the personal eventing service.
-Since it\'s just a subset of PubSub, you have to use the `PubSubManager` and the personal eventing service is just a `PubSubService`.
+Since it's just a subset of PubSub, you have to use the `PubSubManager` and the personal eventing service is just a `PubSubService`.

 ```java
 PubSubManager pubSubManager = xmppSession.getManager(PubSubManager.class);